MicrosoftDocs/nav-content/dynamics-nav-app/receivables-how-review-apply-payments-auto-application.md

 ---
-title: Verify Automatically Applied Payments, and Reapply Payments Manually | Microsoft Docs
+title: Verify Automatically Applied Payments, and Reapply Payments Manually
 description: After payments are applied automatically, you can review all the entries for a payment and manually reapply those that were applied incorrectly.
 services: project-madeira
 documentationcenter: ''